NOAA-EPIC/generic-data-uploader/README.md

 __To Walk-Thru & Migrate a Nested Files w/ Keys Set to Mimic Their On-Premise Directory Paths:__
 1) Install miniconda per "Environment Setup" section.

 2) Establish AWS credentials configuration file via the "AWS Command Line Interface (AWS CLI) Credentials Setup" page in Confluence.
-Note: For this application, ensure the UFS-WM RT bucket has a profile set to "ufs-wm-rt-app" (rather than, default) per the procedural setup described in the "AWS Command Line Interface (AWS CLI) Credentials Setup" page in Confluence.
+Note: For this application, ensure the UFS-WM RT bucket has a profile set to "ufs-wm-rt-app" per the procedural setup described in the "AWS Command Line Interface (AWS CLI) Credentials Setup" page in Confluence.

 3) Save data of interest to migrate to cloud within the repository's "main" folder & structure the data on-premise as you would like it structured in cloud.
-For example, the relative directory of "FILENAME.tar.gz" should be saved under the "current_land_da_release_data" folder within the repository's "main" folder on-premise for its object's key to be set as "current_land_da_release_data/FILENAME.tar.gz" in cloud.
+For example, "PARENT_DATA_FOLDERNAME_TO_MIGRATE_TO_CLOUD" should be saved under the "current_land_da_release_data" folder within the repository's "main" folder on-premise -- allows each of the folder's files to be set to an object with their key set as "current_land_da_release_data/FOLDERNAME/SUBFOLDERNAME/.../FILENAME" in cloud.
+Each key will correspond to their object's relative directory path as seen on-premise.

-4) Execute the following command within the terminal to migrate each individual data file w/in the data folder to cloud as individual objects.
+5) Execute the following command within the terminal to migrate each individual data file w/in the data folder to cloud as individual objects.
 *Note: Each object will have their keys set as their data directory/location as seen on their local source's disk.
 It is required that the data of interest has its permissions set to readable.

    * python upload_nested_files2cloud.py -b BUCKET_NAME -m PARENT_DATA_FOLDERNAME_TO_MIGRATE_TO_CLOUD

-* BUCKET_NAME = srw (for SRW application's bucket), rt (for UFS-WM RT's bucket), or land-da (for Land DA's bucket)
+* __BUCKET_NAME__ = srw (for SRW application's bucket), rt (for UFS-WM RT's bucket), or land-da (for Land DA's bucket)
 * FILE_DIR_TO_MIGRATE_TO_CLOUD_INCLUDING_FILENAME: The format should be structured as such "PARENT_DATA_FOLDERNAME_TO_MIGRATE_TO_CLOUD/"

 # Environment Setup: